-Raj also mentioned that their operations were regularly disrupted owing to delays by government agencies in clarifying the regulatory framework for cryptocurrencies.
+Raj also mentioned that their operations were regularly disrupted due to government agencies’ delays in clarifying cryptocurrencies’ regulatory framework.

-The crypto exchange had been facing denials in payment services from payment gateways, along with blocking of transactions for the trading of digital assets.
+The crypto exchange had been facing denials in payment services from payment gateways and blocking transactions for the trading of digital assets.

 “Multiple delays by the government agencies in clarifying the regulatory framework for cryptocurrencies despite our pending writ petition in the Supreme Court of India, coupled with regular disruption in our operations, the final decision has been taken after duly considering all the latest developments in the crypto and blockchain industry in India,”

 In August 2016, Doctalk was started as an app for Doctors with patients.

 Through Doctalk, you could send messages to your doctor, store medical files, get detailed prescriptions, save your medications, etc.